Deaf culture and deafness info

 What is Deaf Gain?

 Deaf Gain is a social construct in opposition to the clinical concept of hearing loss, i.e., in embracing that one is Deaf, one gains tangible benefits.
 There is myriad research on the benefits of bimodal bilingualism for Deaf babies.
 Learning signs first does not hinder the acquisition of spoken language, and there is copious research that suggests that strong fingerspellers are strong readers.
 On social media such as Twitter and Facebook, you may see the hashtag #DeafGain.
 Of course, the etiologies of deafness are many (see video referenced above) and, the literature suggests that early implantation of children followed by aggressive speech-language pathology in an oral/spoken language that language acquisition is possible.
 Several conditions that cause deafness such as Ménière’s disease (which both actresses Switched at Birth‘s Katie Leclerc and Tony Award-winner Wicked‘s Kristen Chenoweth have), also cause debilitating vertigo due to the effects on the inner-ear system that can be successfully managed with cochlear implantation.
 I know many native Deaf signers who can speak.
 I myself can speak fairly well.
-I am a proud alumnus of The Ohio School for the Deaf, and I support the right of Deaf babies to grow up bilingual, as Barb DiGi expands on an ASL translation of an essay by Francois Grosjean.
+I am a proud alumnus of The Ohio School for the Deaf, and I support the right of Deaf babies to grow up bilingual, as Barb DiGi expands on an ASL translation of an original essay by François Grosjean [this is in English].

-Last Updated: 14.
-April 2024
+Last Updated: 30.
+Sep 2024